 Example: The dog’s bed is a marshmallow, it looks so comfortable.

-In this example, the dog’s bed is referred to as a marshmallow.
-This is the metaphor.
-Next, let’s figure out how these two things are comparable.
-The answer is that they’re both soft; this is the similarity they share.
+In this example, the dog’s bed is referred to as a marshmallow; this is the metaphor.
+Now let’s figure out how these two things are similar.
+The answer is that they are both soft.

-What is a simile?
-It’s basically the same thing as a metaphor, the only real difference is that similes make a comparison between two different things by using the words “like” or “as.”
+Now, what is a simile and how does it differ from a metaphor?
+They are basically the same thing, the only real difference is that similes make a comparison between two different things by using the words “like” or “as.”
 Take a look:

 Example #1.
 “Mike is a worker bee today.”

 In this sentence, Mike is referred to as a worker bee.
 That’s the metaphor.
 Now that we’ve identified it, let’s try to figure out how these two things are similar.
 The answer is that both Mike and the worker bee have a lot to do; they are busy.

 Example #2.
 “Rachel was a brick wall and wouldn’t listen to a word her friend said.”

 In this metaphor example, Rachel is referred to as a brick wall.
 What do they have in common?
 A brick wall does not listen to what people say.
 Similarly, Rachel was not listening to what her friend was saying.

 Example #3.
 “Cleaning up my room was a walk in the park.”